 Finally, we come to the "Best of Both Worlds" option for your wing experience.
 Letting the wings cook almost all the way through on your grill or smoker to impart that savory smokiness to the wing, then flash frying to get the crispy exterior we all love.
 The biggest drawback to smoked wings in general is how difficult it can be to avoid chewy skin.
 The fryer will guarantee crispiness without sacrificing that smokey flavor.
 Here's a couple of tips if you decide to go down this path:

-• Pack on the flavor - This double cook method give you the opportunity to add flavors through rubs and seasonings that may otherwise just fall off in the frying oil.
-Give your wings a healthy coat of seasoning (Spellbound Hot is always a winner) before smoking and another shake after they come out of the fryer for a double dose of flavor.
+- Pack on the flavor - This double cook method give you the opportunity to add flavors through rubs and seasonings that may otherwise just fall off in the frying oil.
+Give your wings a healthy coat of seasoning (Spellbound Hot & Nashville Hot are always winners) before smoking and another shake after they come out of the fryer for a double dose of flavor.

 In conclusion, if you've ever been hesitant to fry your own wings, this guide will give you all the tools and info you need to create an amazing wing feast in your own home for your family and friends.
 Don't forget to be creative and try different combinations of rubs and sauces to find your ultimate wing flavor. #KeepExperimenting